-Services that our plan pays for What you must pay Medical nutrition therapy (continued) We pay for two hours of one-on-one counseling services each year after that.
-If your condition, treatment, or diagnosis changes, you may be able to get more hours of treatment with a doctor's order.
-A doctor must prescribe these services and renew the order each year if you need treatment in the next calendar year.
-We may approve additional services if medically necessary.
-We may cover additional benefits if medically necessary.
-Medicare Diabetes Prevention Program (MDPP) Our plan pays for MDPP services.
-MDPP is designed to \$0 help you increase healthy behavior.
-It provides practical training in: long-term dietary change, and increased physical activity, and ways to maintain weight loss and a healthy lifestyle.
+Services that our plan pays for What you must pay Medicare Diabetes Prevention Program (MDPP) Our plan pays for MDPP services.
+MDPP is designed to help you increase healthy behavior.
+It provides practical training in: \$0 • long-term dietary change, and increased physical activity, and ways to maintain weight loss and a healthy lifestyle.
 Medicare Part B prescription drugs These drugs are covered under Part B of Medicare.
-Our \$0 plan pays for the following drugs: drugs you don't usually give yourself and are injected or infused while you get doctor, hospital outpatient, or ambulatory surgery center services insulin furnished through an item of durable medical equipment (such as a medically necessary insulin pump) This benefit is continued on the next page
+Our plan pays for the following drugs: \$0 drugs you don't usually give yourself and are injected or infused while you get doctor, hospital outpatient, or ambulatory surgery center services • insulin furnished through an item of durable medical equipment (such as a medically necessary insulin pump) other drugs you take using durable medical equipment (such as nebulizers) that our plan authorized clotting factors you give yourself by injection if you have hemophilia immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant osteoporosis drugs that are injected.
+We pay for these drugs if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot inject the drug yourself antigens (allergy shots) This benefit is continued on the next page